 - Metallurgical auxiliary material.
 These include refractory clay, dolomite, silica, magnesite, fluorite etc.

 - Chemical non-metallic minerals.
-For example, sulfur, phosphorus, magnesium, potassium, ceresin, Glauber’s salt, trona.
+For example, sulfur, phosphorus, magnesium, potassium, ceresin, Glauber’s salt, and trona.

-- Ceramic and glass materials like feldspar, quartz sand, kaolin, plastic clay.
+- Ceramic and glass materials like feldspar, quartz sand, kaolin, and plastic clay.

 - Building materials.
-These include marble, basalt, granite, gypsum.
+These include marble, basalt, granite, and gypsum.

 - ‘Special’ non-metallic minerals.
-For example, Iceland spar, mica, crystal, diamond, tourmaline and so on.
+For example, Iceland spar, mica, crystal, diamond, tourmaline, etc.

-- Other materials like pumice, asbestos, talc, diatomaceous earth, vermiculite and the like.
+- Other materials include pumice, asbestos, talc, diatomaceous earth, vermiculite, etc.

 Advantages of Non-metallic Minerals

-Non-metallic minerals constitute an integral part of our day to day life as most of the products we use are in some way or the other are made up of non-metallic minerals.
+Non-metallic minerals constitute an integral part of our day-to-day life as most of the products we use are, in some way or the other, made up of non-metallic minerals.
 Here are some significant benefits of non-metallic minerals:

-- They are crucial for the real-estate sector as most of the building materials like limestone are made up of non-metallic minerals.
+- They are crucial for real estate as most building materials, like limestone, comprise non-metallic minerals.

 - The agriculture sector is highly dependent on non-metallic minerals as they are used for preparing fertilisers.